 DISSECT the answers, ask yourself why you missed it.

 “Did I not know the information?

 Did I have trouble following the logic or reasoning?

 Did I have trouble with the table or graph?”

 Really study the nature of where you’re falling short and work on improving yourself one question at a time.

 Look for patterns in the questions and answer style, figure out exactly what it will take for you to NOT miss a similar question on a future practice and of course on the real thing.

-The same style review applies to your full lengths which we’ll discuss later, in Step 8 (coming soon).
+The same style review applies to your full lengths which I discuss in this article.